 - General healthcare providers are not trained or able to advise the family on all the treatment options available to them.

-- Many ED clinicians are not trained to provide a variety of treatment options, and thus may not recommend other (possibly more appropriate) treatments.
+- Many eating disorder clinicians are not trained to provide a variety of treatment options, and thus may not recommend other (possibly more appropriate) treatments.

 - Patients, due to brain functioning problems caused by even mild malnutrition (anosognosia), are often not able to evaluate treatment options.